utinn/AgroSense---AI-Assisted-Soil-Health-Support-for-Sustainable-Agriculture/README.md

 ---

-## 🌱 Background
+## ❗ Background

-Healthy soil is fundamental to agricultural productivity.
+Healthy soil is a critical aspect to agricultural productivity.
 Approximately 95% of the world's food is produced in soil, while around 33% of global soils are already degraded (Food and Agriculture Organization of the United Nations [FAO], 2025).

 Soil pH is particularly important because it influences nutrient availability, microbial activity, and crop growth.
 Strongly acidic conditions can increase the availability of aluminium and manganese to potentially toxic levels, while very alkaline soils can reduce the availability of phosphorus and several micronutrients (U.S. Department of Agriculture, Natural Resources Conservation Service [USDA NRCS], 2011).

 Soil acidity is also a widespread agricultural constraint.
 Nearly 40% of global arable land has been estimated to be acidic, with a pH below 6.5 (Makaza et al., 2026).
 A global meta-analysis synthesizing 832 observations from 142 studies found that amendments applied to acidic soils increased crop yields by approximately 36% on average (Zhang et al., 2023).

-Access to actionable soil information can nevertheless remain difficult.
+Access to actionable soil information can be a challenge.
 In a study of 547 farmers in Central Kenya, only around 1.5% reported conducting soil testing, with laboratory distance and testing costs identified among the major barriers (Kamau et al., 2024).
-Laboratory analysis can also involve non-immediate turnaround; for example, University of Georgia Extension reports approximately 7–10 business days for routine soil-test results (University of Georgia Cooperative Extension, n.d.).
+Laboratory analysis can also involve non-immediate turnaround.
+For example, University of Georgia Extension reports approximately 7–10 business days for routine soil-test results (University of Georgia Cooperative Extension, n.d.).

-AgroSense was developed as an AI-assisted decision-support tool for this gap.
-Using soil measurements available from soil analysis, AgroSense applies a trained ensemble model to estimate the soil's pH category and presents the prediction together with its confidence and an accessible agronomic interpretation.
-It is designed to support soil-condition interpretation and prioritisation rather than replace laboratory soil testing.
+Therefore, AgroSense was developed as an AI-assisted decision support tool for this gap.
+By leveraging soil measurements available from soil analysis, AgroSense applies a trained ensemble model (XGBoost, Random Forest, Multi-Layered Perceptrons) to estimate the soil's pH category and presents the prediction together with its confidence and an accessible agronomic interpretation.
+With its speed and accuracy, AgroSense is designed to support soil-condition interpretation and prioritisation rather than replace laboratory soil testing.

 ---